Skip to content

 All state funded schools in Buckinghamshire are able to access the School Health Check for at no cost. - (Subscription to the School Health Check is currently funded until 30th May 2025 by Buckinghamshire Council).

-The programme is for all schools; infant, primary, secondary, free, independent, alternative provision and special / specialist inclusive learning centres (SILCs).
+The programme is for all schools; infant, primary, secondary, Post-16, free, independent, alternative provision and special / specialist inclusive learning centres (SILCs).
 We have a cross section of local, national and international schools who have completed the programme.

 No, the Healthy Schools Programme is a non-portfolio based award.
 If your school does have an external validation visit, following your self-validation, you will be asked for a number of documents prior to the visit, such as curriculum plans and a range of policies linked to the four core health themes of the award.
 The rest of the evidence will be collected via discussions with key stakeholders during the external validation visit.